kindelia/Kindelia/WHITEPAPER.md

 every other, with no privileged position on the network's code.
 If the token fails, then we'll not be able to keep working, but the network will still exist, independent of its creators, as long, of course, as other developers, miners and users decide to keep it alive.
-That said, we believe we're doing a superb job, and hope Kindelia doesn't fire us! :)
+That being said, we believe we're doing a superb job, and hope Kindelia doesn't fire us! :)

 ## Why Nakamoto Consensus (Proof of Work)?